raviqqe/oneRPC/README.md

 #### `Client` class

-A utility class to pass the same request options to multiple endpoints.
+A utility class to pass the same request options to multiple procedure calls.

 ## Examples